ColstonBod-oy/weird-java-kotlin-notes/README.md

 ### 5a-J Description

-Java does not support nested methods, so we used an anonymous subclass from the example above to achieve a similar structure.
+&emsp;&emsp;Java does not support nested methods, so we used an anonymous subclass from the example above to achieve a similar structure.
 An anonymous class is an inner class without a name that usually extends subclasses or implements interfaces, and only a single object can be created from it.

 <p align="right">(<a href="#top">back to top ⤴️</a>)</p>